oruga-ui/oruga/packages/docs/documentation/index.md

 </template>
 ```

-However, if you just want to import a single component separately, without any additional programmatic functionalities, you can import the individual components as follows:
+However, if you just want to import a single component separately, without any additional programmatic functionality, you can import the individual components as needed:

 ```vue
 <script setup>